TimAndreJacobsen/UBCx-SoftwareConstruction2x/CoffeeMaker/README.md

 	2. write test cases for functionality and exception handling
 	3. implement methods

-	* Specifications for method stubs provided in CoffeeMaker Class
+	* Method stubs and their specifications provided in CoffeeMaker Class
 	* Use a Test Driven Development approach